spinel-coop/rv/docs/rv-notes.md

 The `ruby find` subcommand returns the full path to the currently chosen Ruby interpreter.
 If passed an argument, it interprets that argument as a version request and prints the full path to a Ruby interpreter that satisfies the version request.

+### shell

+The `shell` subcommand handles integration with the user's shell, including automatic ruby version switching and completions for rv commands.

+#### init

+The `init` command prints out shellscript that sets up automatic version switching, and is intended to be used like `eval "$(rv shell init zsh)"` to set up zsh to then automatically run `eval "$(rv shell env)"` every time the user changes directories, which provides automatic version switching.

+#### env

+The `env` command prints out the env vars that need to be set for the currently-desired ruby version, like `RUBY_VERSION` and `PATH`.
+The output is expected to be `eval`ed by the shell to change the installation that will run as `ruby`.

+#### completions

+The `completions` command prints out shell-specific output that can be `eval`ed to set up tab-completion for subcommands and arguments to commands.

 ### tool

 The tool subcommand manages binaries available on the PATH, ensuring that a usable Ruby is installed, the gem and all of its dependencies are installed, and a binary is created and put somewhere in the PATH.
 The binary needs to ignore the currently chosen ruby version, the current bundle environment, and anything else necessary to ensure that when it is invoked it will run completely independently.